aaryanpatel2/erisa-recovery-dev-challenge/README.md

 ## 📋 Challenge Overview
-This project is a lightweight web application that mimics insurance claim analysis at ERISA.
+This project is a lightweight web application that mimics insurance claim analysis at ERISA Recovery.
 So far, the application supports:
 - [x] 📥 Data ingestion from CSV
 - [x] 📄 Claims list and detail views
 - [x] ⚡️ HTMX-powered dynamic detail loading